pjakiela/ECON379/M3-false-counterfactuals.md

 <details><summary>Review Questions</summary>
   <br>
   <ol>
-  <li>How can we describe the causal impact of a program in terms of potential outcomes with and without treatment? </li>
-  <li>What is a counterfactual? </li>
-  <li>In what ways (three) must a valid comparison group be similar to the treatment group? </li>
-  <li>What is an intent-to-treat estimate of a program's impact, and how does it differ from a treatment-on-the-treated estimate? </li>
-  <li>What are the two false (or "counterfeit") counterfactuals, and what is the source of bias associated with each one? </li>
+  <li>How would you characterize the effects of previous model village interventions (prior to the Millennium Villages project)? </li>
+  <li>The authors compare trends (in outcomes of interest) in Millennium Villages to trends in what types of comparison areas? </li>
+  <li>How do trends (in outcomes of interest) in Millennium Villages compare with trends in comparable rural areas? </li>
   </ol>
 </details>